-Since being discovered by the rest of the world, white sage has become the most important sage to use for various spiritual rituals.
+Since being discovered by the rest of the world, sage has become the most important sage to use for various spiritual rituals.

-White sage is also being poached by illegal harvesters because of its popularity and money-making potential.
+Sage is also being poached by illegal harvesters because of its popularity and money-making potential.

 Because of these issues, please consider your white sage as very sacred and treat it with respect.
 Only burn the smallest amount to achieve your goals.

-But if you would like to use white sage in your magickal and spiritual rituals, here are some examples of how you can use white sage.
+But if you would like to use sage in your magickal and spiritual rituals, here are some examples of how you can use white sage.

-Can white sage be used in purification rituals?
+Can sage be used in purification rituals?

-Of all the herbs with purification and cleansing properties, burning white sage has the best success at clearing the negative energies from spaces, people, and objects.
+Of all the herbs with purification and cleansing properties, burning sage has the best success at clearing the negative energies from spaces, people, and objects.
 If you feel there is negative energy in your home or workspace, smudging white sage can help to dispel that space of negative energy.

-The practice of smudging is a common practice for indigenous cultures that use white sage to create a sacred smoke that is used for both medicinal and ceremonial rituals.
+The practice of smudging is a common practice for indigenous cultures that use sage to create a sacred smoke that is used for both medicinal and ceremonial rituals.

 Burning sage can banish evil entities and cleanse a space of any residual negative energy.

-You can also wear or carry a sachet of white sage to help protect you from “the evil eye”.
+You can also wear or carry a sachet of sage to help protect you from “the evil eye”.

-The smoke from white sage can also be used to consecrate and purify your magickal and sacred tools such as amulets, talismans, charms, etc.
+The smoke from sage can also be used to consecrate and purify your magickal and sacred tools such as amulets, talismans, charms, etc.

 If you are planning on performing rituals, it is important to cleanse your space before performing those rituals.
-Burning sage before performing these rituals will help to insure your space is as pure as possible.
+Burning sage before performing these rituals will help to ensure your space is as pure as possible.